nodejscn/node-api-cn/n-api/libuv_event_loop.md

-N-API provides a function for getting the current event loop associated with a specific `napi_env`.
+Node-API provides a function for getting the current event loop associated with a specific `napi_env`.